Effect of psychoactive drugs on animals: Fruit flies

 Ethanol serves as an energy source for the common fruit fly.

 A study on fruit flies (Drosophila melanogaster) found that male flies become more aggressive when exposed to ethanol-containing food sources.
 This increased aggression is linked to the odor of ethanol, which enhances sensory neuron activity related to aggression-promoting pheromones and boosts attraction to citrus scents.
 These findings provide insights into how fruit flies interact with their environment.

 In a study using D. melanogaster, researchers found that mating increases neuropeptide F (NPF) levels in male flies, while sexual deprivation decreases them.
 Manipulating the NPF system affects ethanol preference: activation reduces preference, and inhibition enhances it.
 Notably, artificially activating NPF neurons is rewarding on its own and diminishes the reward effect of ethanol.
 These findings suggest that the NPF-NPF receptor axis reflects the state of the fly's reward system and influences behavior.

-Oriental hornets
+Hornets (Vespa orientalis)

 Ethanol is nutritious but highly intoxicating for most animals, which typically tolerate only up to 4% in their diet.
 However, a 2024 study found that oriental hornets fed sugary solutions containing 1% to 80% ethanol for a week showed no adverse effects on behavior or lifespan.

+Molluscs

+In experiments on slugs and snails cabbage leaves were sprayed with caffeine solutions and fed to Veronicella cubensis slugs and Zonitoides arboreus snails.
+Cabbage consumption reduced over time, followed by the death of the molluscs.
+Inhibition of feeding by caffeine was also observed for caterpillars.